Los Angeles Metro bus fleet: Bus fleet

-History

 When it was formed in 1993, Metro inherited a large fleet of GM/TMC RTS diesel buses; these were initially replaced by Neoplan USA Transliner buses as they aged and retired.
 Starting in the early 2000s, the primary supplier to the Metro bus fleet was NABI, over a period of approximately 15 years.
 As one of its largest clients, Metro had considerable influence on NABI designs, including its bus rapid transit vehicles, the 60-BRT designed for the G Line and the composite-bodied Metro 45C, which was named after the agency and shared with Valley Metro.

-After NABI’s closure in 2015, several variants of the New Flyer Xcelsior and the ENC Axess were purchased to replace the NABI fleet.
+After NABI's closure in 2015, several variants of the New Flyer Xcelsior and the ENC Axess were purchased to replace the NABI fleet.

 As of September 2019, Metro has the third largest bus fleet in North America with 2,320 buses, behind New York City's Metropolitan Transportation Authority (5,825) and New Jersey's NJ Transit (3,003).
 Metro operates the nation's largest fleet of compressed natural gas powered buses.

+Metro electrified its G line BRT in 2021 using New Flyer XE60 vehicles along with on-route charging at the line's termini.
+This was undone in June 2024.
+It is in the process of receiving BYD K9M-ER vehicles which are undergoing delivery procedures and acceptance testing, slated to be used on the J line.
+These buses have been subject to numerous delays, technical noncompliance, and quality control issues, which has led Metro levying liquidated damages against BYD for failure to meet contract terms.

+In April 2024, Metro released a procurement Request for Proposals for zero-emissions buses including hydrogen fuel cell vehicles and battery electric vehicles.
+The board also approved a motion directing Metro CEO Stephanie Wiggins and her staff to report to the board in September with an updated, more comprehensive and accountable plan to decarbonize the agency's bus fleet.
+These efforts were followed by the reversal of the G line's electrification, which had been a significant achievement in the agency's troubled history of attempting to electrify its bus fleet.
+Metro staff canceled the bus procurement in November 2025 due to safety, schedule, and cost concerns.

+Metro is slated to receive buses over the next few years from five sources.
+Firstly, Metro is relying on donated vehicles from other agencies to support increased transit operations for the 2028 Los Angeles Summer Olympics, with ambitions to more than double its fleet size.
+However, as of June 2025, Metro has only received commitments from donor agencies for up to 650 of the 2700 buses that would be needed to support the Olympic games.